nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The structure of the Link.me interface is split into five main parts:
 ![Layout](images/Layout.png)
-The Input Command Line is where the user inputs the commands for execution.
+* The **Input Command Line** is where you input commands for execution.

-The Result Display displays the result of the user input.
+* The **Result Display** displays the result of your input.

-The Client List displays a list of client stored in Link.me, and changes according to the use input.
+* The **Client List** displays the list of clients you have stored in Link.me.

-The Meeting List displays a list of meetings that are scheduled in Link.me.
+* The **Meeting List** displays the list of meetings that you have scheduled.

-The Status Bar displays status information regarding the storage unit.
+* The **Status Bar** displays information regarding where your information is stored.
 (Not relevant for basic users.)

 ![PersonLayout](images/PersonLayout.png)
-Each client has basic information stored, as well as insurance plans and premiums attached.
+You can view the personal information of each client, as well as their insurance plans and notes you have taken for them.

 ![MeetingLayout](images/MeetingLayout.png)
-Each meeting has the client stores, as well as the meeting time and a brief description of the meeting agenda.
+You can view information regarding upcoming meetings, including meeting time and a brief description.

 ### Functionalities

-The features of Link.me mainly revolve around adding and editing clients as Link.me is first and foremost a client managing app.

-Features of Link.me include adding, editing, deleting, searching for and filtering clients.
-Link.me also supports peripheral features such as meeting scheduling, recording client notes and notifying the user of important upcoming events.

-Details on how to use each command are explained in the [Features](#features) section below.

 Action                            | Format
 ----------------------------------|------------------------------------------------------------------------------------